 Sponsors: Senate Committee on Ways & Means (originally sponsored by Senators McCoy, Saldaña, Conway, Van De Wege, Keiser, Rolfes, Wellman, Dhingra, Hasegawa and Kuderer; by request of Employment Security Department).

 Background: The federal Immigration and Nationality Act provides for various classifications of non-immigrant visas.
 Classifications for temporary guest workers include the H-2A classification for seasonal agricultural workers.
 The H-2A program allows agricultural employers to bring in foreign workers temporarily when there are insufficient qualified U.S. workers.
 Employers using H-2A workers must pay specified rates of pay, provide the workers housing and transportation, guarantee employment for a specified period of time, and meet other requirements.

-A prospective employer of H-2A workers submits a U.S. Department of Labor form ETA 790 to the ESD and upon approval, ESD initiates recruitment of domestic workers.
+A prospective employer of H-2A workers submits a U.S. Department of Labor form ETA 790 to the Employment Security Department (ESD) and upon approval, ESD initiates recruitment of domestic workers.
 The employer also submits an application to the U.S. Department of Labor, which certifies the employment of H-2A workers.
 ESD also conducts surveys to help establish pay rates, and conducts field checks to review wages, hours, and other working conditions.
 The state departments of Health and Labor and Industries have regulatory responsibility over temporary farmworker housing.